dankamongmen/notcurses/doc/man/man3/notcurses_plane.3.md

 **ncplane_erase** zeroes out every cell of the plane, dumps the egcpool, and homes the cursor.
 The base cell is preserved.

+When a plane is resized (whether by **ncplane_resize**, **SIGWINCH**, or any other mechanism), a breadth-first recursion is performed on its children.
+Each child plane having a non-**NULL** **resizecb** will see that callback invoked following resizing of its parent's plane.
+If it returns non-zero, the resizing cascade terminates, returning non-zero.
+Otherwise, resizing proceeds recursively.

 ## Scrolling